Iskaq Tjokrohadisurjo: Corruption allegations

-During Burhanuddin Harahap's premiership, Attorney General Soeprapto summoned Iskaq for questioning in August 1955, when Iskaq had left for the Netherlands to enroll his son at a special needs school.
+During Burhanuddin Harahap's premiership, Attorney General Soeprapto summoned Iskaq for questioning in August 1955, when Iskaq had left for the Netherlands to enroll his son at a special education school.
 While a number of officials at the import licenses office were arrested, Iskaq was only investigated and not prosecuted upon his return to Indonesia in April 1956.
 He was again investigated in April 1958, and was formally accused of graft.
 In response to the trial and media accusations of him obtaining personal financial benefits from office, Iskaq publicized his financial situation, with him receiving dividends from a number of firms, serving in a board of a pharmaceutical company, and owning a substantial amount of shares in a Dutch insurance company.
 Iskaq also maintained his private law practices and worked there when not in office.
 Iskaq was eventually convicted of nine months in prison, fined, and had some of his assets seized.
 His appeal was rejected, but he received a pardon from President Sukarno, whom he had co-founded the PNI with.